 Select the Advanced tab to view and configure some less commonly used settings:→ menu item,

 Checking this checkbox will cause sFlowTrend-Pro to display warnings asking you to confirm actions, for example when deleting switches or when exiting sFlowTrend-Pro.
 When these warnings are shown, you can ask sFlowTrend-Pro not to show these warnings again.
 This checkbox can be used to restore the behaviour of showing warnings.

 Leaving this checkbox checked will display alerts about sFlowTrend-Pro, such as notification of software updates, on this client.
 If you clear the checkbox, you will not recieve any notifications on this client.
 This may be useful if, for example, you are using sFlowTrend-Pro to display network status in a public area.

 Leaving this checkbox checked will allow sFlowTrend-Pro to send reports of software problems to InMon.
 We appreciate this feedback, and it helps us improve sFlowTrend-Pro.
 If you do not want problem reports to be sent, then clear this checkbox.

 Allows you to change the directory used by sFlowTrend-Pro for storing information.
-The directory is configured differently, depending on whether you are running sFlowTrend-Pro as an application, or as a service.

-If you are running sFlowTrend-Pro as a service, then two home directories are shown in advanced settings: one for the client, and one for the server:
+Two home directories are shown in advanced settings: one for the client, and one for the server:

 It is important to set the proxies if required.
 The server uses Internet connectivity to download the initial license and any subsequent updates (for example, if you renew the license), and the client uses the Internet to display product alerts.